acosgames/acosgames.github.io/docs/server.md

 This prevents using code like `async`, `await`, `eval`, `wasm`, and many NodeJS standard packages like `fs` and `request`.

+You are also limited to **100ms** computation time for game-server code execution.
+This means that your game rooms will be killed if you exceed the 100ms limitation.
+Please take care to optimize as needed.

+In deployment, the bundle filename will be tagged automatically with a version number.
+This allows the ACOS platform to let you choose a version number to make active on production.
+This also helps optimize caching on our servers.

+---

+## Database (json)

+A static `database.json` file that allows you to store large datasets.
+This is useful to avoid having large data added into the runtime script.
+The json file will be loaded and accessible by the [globals.database()](/server/#globalsdatabase) method.

+#### File location

+The database.json file should be stored at `project/game-server/database.json`.

+#### Format

+The format must be either `array` or `object` in JSON format.

 ---

 ## Globals